 Many of us are responsible for providing care for older family members and friends.
 While we do what we can to make sure our loved ones stay healthy and protected, there are situations that arise which can require a hospital or nursing home stay.

 There are several ways to stay out of a nursing home, including maintaining good physical and mental health through regular exercise, a healthy diet, and regular check-ups with a healthcare provider.
 It is important to consult with healthcare professionals, financial advisors, and legal experts to help you make the best decision for your situation.

 At the Becker Law Office, our Kentucky elder care attorneys understand how even a single hospital visit can affect an elderly family member’s overall state of health.
-We want to share the following important information about preventive strategies to keep your loved one healthy and avoid the need for a hospital stay.
+We want to share the following important information about preventive strategies to keep your loved one healthy and avoid the need for a hospital or nursing home stay.

 According to Parent Giving, an online resource, many caregivers consider a trip to the hospital as a simple and relatively safe part of providing loved ones the care that they need.
 Unfortunately, the potential risks an elderly loved one faces during a hospital stay are at an all-time high.
 Even a short visit or outpatient procedure can leave your elderly family member with a hospital-based infection or other unanticipated complications.
 The following are among the top risk factors for elderly patients during hospital stays:

 - Medical mistakes and errors